 - Fits in standard jerry can holder

-- Extra capacity for bigger heaters or hot water
+- Extra capacity for bigger heaters or hot water heater

 Cons